uken/fluent-plugin-elasticsearch/ISSUE_TEMPLATE.md

   * paste boot log of fluentd or td-agent
   * paste result of ``fluent-gem list``, ``td-agent-gem list`` or your Gemfile.lock
 * ES version (optional)
+* Bear Metal or Within Docker or Kubernetes or others? (optional)